-According to Microsoft 2021 work trend index, a study of over 30,000 people in 31 countries found that 73% of respondents desire remote work options.
-WFH culture has played a prominent role in running organizations worldwide.
+According to a survey, 98% of the employees want to work remotely at least for time.
+WFH culture & hybrid model has played a prominent role in running organizations worldwide.
 However, it has also caused inconvenience by blurring the boundaries of personal time and working hours.

 Microsoft’s CEO, Satya Nadella, calls the hybrid paradox; people want the flexibility to work from anywhere, but they simultaneously crave more in-person connections.